-You are here: Infothek - How to lower blood pressure
+You are here: Infothek - How can you lower your blood pressure?

 The following measures are recommended:

-• Reduce alcohol consumption to less than 14 units per week for men and 8 units per week for women (1 unit equals 125 ml of wine or 250 ml of beer).
+• Reduce alcohol intake to less than 14 units per week for men and 8 units per week for women (1 unit = 125 ml wine or 250 ml beer).

 • Lose weight if you are overweight